What is Personally Identifiable Information, and What Does PII Include?

 In some situations, the date of birth might qualify as personal information if paired with another identifier, such as a name or address.
 Other examples include username and password combinations, medical record numbers, school ID numbers, bank account numbers, credit card account information, and biometric data, such as fingerprints or retina scans.

-Data Breaches Involving PII
+Data Breaches Involving Personal Identifiable Information (PII)

 There are many examples of data breaches compromising PII.
 In the last few years, we’ve seen massive data breaches from companies such as Yahoo, Equifax, and Verizon.